AymanxD/Shopify_Project/README.md

-Project created for Shopify Internship.
+Project created for the Shopify Internship.

 By Ayman Mohatarem